-- a. lobby the government to complete the original scope of HS2 in full - b.
-Lobby the government for the investment needed by Network Rail to be able to renew and maintain core assets to keep our rail network safe and reliable - c.
-Champion public transport and rail freight when highlighting how to tackle the climate emergency - d.
-Continue to support ASLEF's 'Invest in Rail' and 'Rail Electrification' campaigns.
+- i. lobby the government to complete the original scope of HS2 in full - ii. lobby the government for the investment needed by Network Rail to be able to renew and maintain core assets to keep our rail network safe and reliable - iii. champion public transport and rail freight when highlighting how to tackle the climate emergency - iv. continue to support ASLEF's 'invest in rail' and 'rail electrification' campaigns.